-Has worked with such a conductors as: Daniele Gatti, Fabio Luisi, Daniel Oren, Daniele Callegari, Stefano Ranzani, Lawrence Foster, Antonello Allemandi, Isaac Karabtchevsky, Asher Fisch, Philippe Augin, Stefan Anton Reck, Pierre Vallet and stage directors as: Gianfranco De Bosio, Lamberto Puggelli, Peter Stein, Giancarlo del Monaco, Emilio Sagi, Jean Louis Grinda, Günter Krämer, Andrei Serban, Shen Wei, Davide Livermore, Guy Montavon, Dieter Kaegi
+Mr. Jansons has worked with such a conductors as Daniele Gatti, Fabio Luisi, Daniel Oren, Daniele Callegari, Stefano Ranzani, Lawrence Foster, Antonello Allemandi, Isaac Karabtchevsky, Asher Fisch, Philippe Augin, Stefan Anton Reck, and Pierre Vallet, as well as stage directors such as Gianfranco De Bosio, Lamberto Puggelli, Peter Stein, Giancarlo del Monaco, Emilio Sagi, Jean Louis Grinda, Günter Krämer, Andrei Serban, Shen Wei, Davide Livermore, Guy Montavon, and Dieter Kaegi.

 The following critics acclaimed him:

 "…Beautiful voice, great vocal line, stylistically focused already since the beginning of a "role-monster" for basses and baritones, considerable interpretation intentions in his varied and nuanced phrasing, as well as in the word articulation of a perfect and well marked Italian.
 All this added to his tallness and elegant gait, envisages him as an element that, after having successfully metabolized and having run in the role, will give a hard time to many 'prominent rivals.'… "

 -Andrea Merli (Don Giovanni at National Opera of Macedonia, taken from the monthly magazine "L'Opera", June 2011)

 "The brightest ornament of the group was baritone Valdis Jansons, whose Henry was both elegant and memorable.
 Precisely this artist was the highlight of the performance and turned out to be the best amongst all others who came to Moscow this time around."